gbuk21/General/split1/_posts/2020-11-29-USA house construction - carpet on second floor.md

 youtubeId: nj_oW7Kydtg
 ---

-In this video, you will see snow accumulating on an AC machine.
+In this video, you will see the carpet installed on second floor of the house.
+Usually hardwood flooring on the first floor/Ground floor and carpet on the second so it does not make loud nouses when walking etc.